Build your first agent

 From the Dust homepage, click on "Create", then create an agent from scratch.
 This will bring you to the Agent builder interface.

 3.2.
-Instructions
+Sidekick

 3.3.
 Spaces